Tuesday, April 17, 2012

 One of my favorite patients was a huge advocate for animals, and she had her “in lieu of” funds donated to her favorite local "no kill" pet shelter.

 My beloved 90 year old mother will never forget the assistance that the Veterans Administration gave to my father.
 She is also grateful for the assistance the NH Easter Seals gave to my grandmother when she had TB.
-To this day, these are the main charities she contributes to.
-One might assume that she would want her donations to go to these organizations.
-We have recently had a discussion about this topic.
-I now know that her "in lieu of" choice will not be these groups, but the beloved non-profit organization in Maine that is a family favorite.
+Well into her nineties, these were the main charities she contributed to.
+One might assume that she would have wanted her donations to go to these organizations upon her death.
+We had a discussion about this topic before she passed.
+I learned that her "in lieu of" choice was not those groups, but the beloved non-profit organization in Maine that is a family favorite.

 Bottom line: pension beneficiaries or “ in lieu of” donations are a way for you to donate to your favorite group or organization, even if you don’t have the funds to do it yourself now.

 Depending on how many friends you have, the amount of the donations in your honor could sponsor a support group for a year, or pet supplies at a shelter for a year.
 Perhaps the donations could provide a scholarship for 2 cancer survivors to attend The Stowe Weekend of Hope.
-The Ellie Fund could provide grocery cards to help out breast cancer survivors with your donation.
+Charlene's Dream could provide mastectomy bras or lymphedema sleeves to help out breast cancer survivors with your donation.
 A SAMFund donation might help that young adult cancer survivor pay his final tuition bill or his rent for a month.
 Look at what your monetary donations could provide to Habitat for Humanity:

 • $10 = Box of Nails